Aliz-f/Dice/Game_Dice_v1/Readme.txt

-1 dice only reach on 30
+1 dice and game end --> reach 30
+witout input from user